 I came out of the womb with a to-do list.
 For most of the 37 years that followed I dedicated my time, energy, and resources to checking items off that list.
 Driven by a somewhat unreasonable desire to achieve, my identity quickly became wrapped up in accomplishing goals and winning accolades.
 The result was many achievements I am proud of.
 Honor rolls, scholarships, sport captainships, physical fitness, a successful Fortune 500 career, and writing a book, to name a few.
 I was #winning, or so I thought.

 My first pregnancy came at 28.
-I was excited to become a mother, fueled by the new and special love that was growing inside of me and, if I’m honest, also by the opportunity to check another item (become a mom) of my super achiever to-do list.
-I figured a longer maternity leave would help me hone my craft, so I decided to take one year off to master my new task or motherhood.
+I was excited to become a mother, fueled by the new and special love that was growing inside of me and, if I’m honest, also by the opportunity to check another item (become a mom) off my super achiever to-do list.
+I figured a longer maternity leave would help me hone my craft, so I decided to take one year off to master my new task of motherhood.

 Leaving my career and my over-scheduled life for that amount of time was disorienting.
 I was busy taking care of my new baby, but at the same time I felt like I had absolutely nothing to do.
 Time, which had previously been my most precious and scarce commodity, was now abundant.
 If anything, there were too many hours in a day!
 I would put in what felt like a full day breastfeeding, playing baby games, and running errands just to realize it was only 10:47am.
-My life which had previously felt stuck in fast forward and suddenly had been set to pause.
+My life which had previously felt stuck in fast forward had suddenly been set to pause.

 What came next were a series of revelations that changed me deeply.
 Nothing dramatic happened.
 My baby didn’t get sick or hurt.
 A loved one didn’t pass away.
 I simply started paying attention to life.
 I discovered the joy that is available in the millions of little everyday moments that are always around us.
 These amazing juicy moments that we typically whiz by without paying the slightest bit of attention.
 This miracle occurred because I had finally, accidentally, given myself the time and space to notice and experience them.